Writer (film): Plot

-Trivedi Sharma, Inspector Perumal and head constable Manickam ask Devakumar why he wanted 'those details' and beat him up.
-Marudhamuthu learns of this and rushes back to the police station with Xavier and manages to convince Perumal to allow Xavier to meet his brother.
-Thangaraj reveals to Marudhamuthu about his role in Devakumar's arrest.
-He secretly smuggles a phone into Devakumar's cell to allow him to speak with Marudhamuthu.
-It is then shown that Devakumar is doing PhD in Sociology, from Madras University.
-He was researching about mental health of police officers and increasing numbers of death by suicide, in the police force.
+Sharma, Perumal, and Manickam ask Devakumar why he wanted "those details" and beat him up.
+Marudhamuthu learns of this, rushes back to the police station with Xavier, and manages to convince Perumal to allow Xavier to meet his brother.
+Thangaraj reveals to Marudhamuthu about his role in Deva's arrest.
+He secretly smuggles a phone into Deva's cell to allow him to speak with Marudhamuthu.
+It is then shown that Deva is doing his PhD in sociology from Madras University.
+He was researching about the mental health of police officers and the increasing numbers of death by suicide in the police force.
 He had contacted a lawyer Anwar, in Saidapet court, who filed an RTI to get him the information for his thesis.

-In a flashback, it is revealed that Trivedi Sharma had rejected three applications for the joining the horse riding team of Tamil Nadu Police force, one of which belongs to Saranya (Ineya).
+In a flashback, it is revealed that Sharma had rejected three applications for the joining the horse riding team of Tamil Nadu Police force, one of which belongs to Saranya.
 She is told by an officer that she was rejected because of her caste certificate.
 When Saranya questions this, she is forced to do stable maintenance duty by Sharma.
-One day, when Sharma visits the stables, she adamantly rides a horse in front of him, which angers him and he beats her up badly, and she commits suicide soon after.
+One day, when Sharma visits the stables, she adamantly rides a horse in front of him, which angers him.
+He beats her up badly, and she commits suicide soon after.

-Thangaraj becomes remorseful after hearing this and plots along with Arivazhagan to help Devakumar escape and surrender in a court, under a different case, thus escaping the police officers who want him silenced.
-After facing many hurdles, Thangaraj helps Devakumar run away.
+Thangaraj becomes remorseful after hearing this and plots along with Arivazhagan to help Deva escape and surrender in a court, under a different case, thus escaping the police officers who want him silenced.
+After facing many hurdles, Thangaraj helps Deva run away.

 A few months later, Thangaraj is shown to be in jail.
 In a letter to Arivazhagan, he reveals what happened after he helped Devakumar run away.
-Thangaraj is hit on the head by one of his pursuers and is hospitalized, Sharma, Perumal and Manickam trace and abduct Devakumar.
+Thangaraj is hit on the head by one of his pursuers and is hospitalized.
+Sharma, Perumal, and Manickam trace and abduct Deva.
 A guilt-ridden Thangaraj is forced to shoot him dead.
-Later, when Sharma, Perumal and Manickam try and convince Thangaraj to finish the case, writing it off as an encounter of a criminal trying to escape, Thangaraj refuses to cooperate and says he will reveal the truth, thereby leading to the implication of the other three.
-When Sharma threatens to shoot him, Thangaraj snatches the gun and shoots Sharma dead, in front of a shocked Perumal and Manickam.
+Later, when Sharma, Perumal, and Manickam try and convince Thangaraj to finish the case, writing it off as an encounter of a criminal trying to escape, Thangaraj refuses to cooperate and says he will reveal the truth, thereby leading to the implication of the other three.
+When Sharma threatens to shoot him, Thangaraj snatches the gun and shoots Sharma dead in front of a shocked Perumal and Manickam.
 Thangaraj asks forgiveness from Xavier for causing his brother's death.
 After reading the letter, Arivazhagan is shown to continue fighting the police union case, heeding Thangaraj's request.